Round up of the Challenge on Saturday the 2nd April 2005

 Gabriel was really concerned - they still couldn’t get it to turn - the large wheels dragged, and the fact that they were wider at the non-driving end turned those front wheels into dead weight when they tried to steer.
 Ouch.

 Some more close-ups of it.
 Note the front forks, and the gears used for style on the extra wheels.

-Dale & Janak with theirs
+Dale & Janak with their robot

-There model has a lot of empty space, but those balloon tyres did make it steer well.
+Their model has a lot of empty space, but those balloon tyres did make it steer well.
 You can see the bumpers quite clearly - as well as the four wheel drive.
 Danny & Gabriel are still testing their vehicle in the background - trying to work out if there was anything they could do last minute before the challenges started.

-The front and rear bumper had been secured with pins by Dale so they wouldn’t fall off.
+The front and rear bumper had been secured with technic pins by Dale so they wouldn’t fall off.

 The competition was on - I made my first judgements.
 Style went to Gabriel & Danny, as Dale & Janak did not even consider any style pieces.